pepopowitz/your-first-react-app-exercises/exercise-13/README.md

 ### Follow Along

-The instructor will lead you in comparing different methods of writing asynchronous unit tests.
+The instructor will help you rewrite unit tests using class syntax.

+### Extra Credit

+- Read about [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain), and how it differs from classical inheritance.